The number of inversions of permutations with fixed shape: Introduction

 \section{Introduction}

 The Robinson-Schensted (RS) correspondence is a remarkable bijection mapping permutations in $S_n$ to pairs of standard Young tableaux of the same shape.
 It was discovered independently by Robinson \cite{Robinson38} and Schensted \cite{Schensted61}.
 This bijection is intimately related to the representation theory of the symmetric group \cite{JamesKerber81,Dia88}, the theory of symmetric functions \cite[Chapter 7]{Stanley1999}, and the theory of partitions \cite{Andrews76}.
 Using this correspondence, one can associate a partition to any permutation by looking at the shape of either of the tableaux.
 It is natural to ask what the relationship of this partition statistic is to other well-studied statistics on permutations.
-The most well-studied statistic on permutations is the inversion number, i.e., the number of pairs of elements in the permutation that are out of the natural order.
-Although natural, this seems to be a difficult problem (see \cite{Reifegerste04,MuellerStarr2013}, for instance), and there has been progress in essentially one special case.
-Hohlweg \cite{Hohlweg2005} used the theory of Kazhdan-Lusztig cells to determine the minimum number of inversions of permutations associated to a shape.
+One well-studied statistic on permutations is the inversion number, i.e., the number of pairs of elements in the permutation that are out of the natural order.
+Although it is natural to study the relationship between the inversion number and the shape of the partition corresponding to a permutation, this seems to be a difficult problem (see \cite{Reifegerste04,MuellerStarr2013}, for instance), and there has been progress in essentially one special case.
+As of this writing, the only results were due to Hohlweg \cite{Hohlweg2005}, and there had been no further progress on the question.
+Hohlweg used the theory of Kazhdan-Lusztig cells to determine the minimum number of inversions of permutations associated to a shape.
 Further, he gave a complete characterization for such minimal permutations.
 Subsequently, Han \cite{Han2005} gave a combinatorial proof of this result.
 Hohlweg also showed that these minimal permutations with shape $\lambda$ are in bijection with permutations with the maximum number of inversions in the conjugate partition $\lambda'$.